tritemio/mcdepi2018-paper-analysis/README.md

 import depi
 ```

-If you don't get any error type quit to exit ipython.
+You should get no error.
+Type `quit` to exit ipython.

 2) We need to create a "kernel" which allows using that environment from the notebook.
    In the same terminal as before (after exiting ipython) type: